101 from the 101

 It was next to a pool at a motel off the 101 where a loved one told us he was going to die.
 It was just about Camarillo, heading north and close to where the ocean pops out, the point at which cares are supposed to dissolve into the expansive vistas, where he told some others.

 I took photos out the car window on every trip up and back, of which there were easily over a hundred.
-I still compulsively take the palm pictures every time I drive the 101.
+I still compulsively take those pictures every time I drive the 101.
 They — the palms and the photos, and the work they inspire — are residual proofs of love.
 There is softness and some comfort in these landscapes, in their unbound, sometimes blurred, undefinable edges.

 -Kim West, 2015